Welcome to today's edition of the Rush 24-7 podcast.

 They don't care what he says.

-It's it's something that it's it's it's ephemeral.
+It's something that it's ephemeral.

 It's hard to get your arms around.

-It isn't gonna stick.
+It isn't going to stick.

-How influential do you think they are, and will they actually show up?
+How influential do you think they are?

 The interesting thing about that is that about a quarter of those newly registered Democrats are former Republicans.

-And I don't think it's the Rush Limbaugh kind of all Republicans go vote for for Hillary type thing.
+And I don't think it's the Rush Limbaugh kind of all Republicans go vote for Hillary type thing.

 I think, you know, these are disaffected individuals who felt that the GOP has lost its way over the last six or seven years and have now found a resonating message in either Clinton or Obama.

-Uh half right there.
+They ain't half right there.

 There's no resonating message with Hillary.

-Uh but there is a resonating message with Obama, but it has nothing to do with issues.
+But there is a resonating message with Obama, but it has nothing to do with issues.

 It has everything to do with personality, charisma, and all this sort of thing.